• George Washington, White House Collection

 This bronze figurine by Laura Gardin Fraser, sometimes referred to as Laura Fraser, is of one of President and Mrs. Coolidge's many pets, Timmy (Tiny Tim).
 Fraser was an American sculptor but also successfully designed artwork for coins.
 She was married to sculptor James Earle Fraser.

-• Paolo Romano (Jennewein)
+• Paolo Romano (Jennewein), White House Collection

 Carl Paul Jennewein